nessita/configglue/doc/intro/quickstart.rst

         if not is_valid:
             op.error(reasons[0])

-Since this code will be structured the same for any configglue-enable project you do, there is also a utility function you can use to avoid repeating yourself.
+Since this code will be structured the same for any configglue-enabled project you do, there is also a utility function you can use to avoid repeating yourself.

-When using that function (see :func:`~configglue.pyschema.glue.configglue`), this code would look like::
+When using that function (see :func:`configglue.pyschema.glue.configglue`), this code would look like::

     def main(config, opts):